yiisoft/yii2/tests/README.md

 You can get a list of available groups via `phpunit --list-groups`.

-A single test class could be run like the follwing:
+A single test class could be run like the following:

 ```
 phpunit tests/framework/base/ObjectTest.php